marumom1/Recommender_Systems_Machine_Learning_Project/README.md

+The Main Goal of this project is to showcase skills in Machine Learning.
+This project

 ## Exploratory Data Analysis ##
 - Performing exploratory data analysis to find preliminary insights such as data patterns.
 - Checking assumptions with the help of summary statistics and graphical representations of online course-related data sets such as course titles, course genres, and course enrollments.